Opera in two acts. Running Time: 2 hours 13 minutes.

 ACT 1: (71 minutes)

-0: The overture *, moves from dark and gloomy (a theme that returns at the end of the opera) to bright to dramatic to more bright.
-It is a little stilted, but also has a uniquely forlorn tone which defies its obviously Italian models.
+0: The overture *, moves from dark and gloomy (a theme that returns at the end of the opera) to bright to dramatic to more bright (this time a bit more interesting.
+It is a little stilted, but also has a uniquely forlorn tone which defies the obviously Italian models.
+Incidentally, it is the earliest important example of Hungarian symphonic music.

 Scene 1: A market square in Buda.